basler/gst-plugin-pylon/README.md

 If two pipeline elements don't specify which capabilities to choose, a fixation step gets applied.

 If _no_ fixed width and height is decided during caps negotiation, `pylonsrc` will apply the current camera configuration (or the nearest possible values) after applying the userset and pfs file.
 It is recommended to set a caps-filter to explicitly set the wanted capabilities.

-It is recommended to set a caps-filter to explicitly set the wanted capabilities.

 ### Handle capture errors